adavarski/tilt-microservices-demo/README.md

 ![Continuous Integration](https://github.com/GoogleCloudPlatform/microservices-demo/workflows/Continuous%20Integration%20-%20Main/Release/badge.svg)

-### QUIK HOWTO
+### QUIK HOWTO Local Development with KinD & Tilt

-Simple example showcasing an option for a local development setup for python apps in kubernetes.
+Simple example showcasing an option for a local development setup for eCommers app in kubernetes.

 You need these tools to set this up and try it for yourself:
 - [docker](https://www.docker.com): this is where the local cluster will be hosted